 There are many metrics that one could look at, but all of them are imperfect.
 So instead of trying to find the perfect measures, I'll point out the aspects that make me particularly proud to be part of the team and to have helped to get there.

-- Deployments are non-events :: We deploy multiple times a day straight to production, and we never have to worry about introducing big errors.
+- We deploy multiple times a day straight to production, and we never have to worry about introducing big errors.
 Our testing strategy, our delivery pipeline and our monitoring systems are reliable and have saved us from trouble numerous times before.
 Therefore, the team trusts its system, and will proactively work to improve it in case something unexpected passes the checks.

 This is a team I am proud to be a member of.